-- Small-scale projects that are outside the scope of the EIA Law. - Required procedures for public hearings and subsequent monitoring.
+- · Types of target projects. - Small-scale projects that are outside the scope of the EIA Law. - Required procedures for public hearings and subsequent monitoring.

 Types of project.
 There are 13 project types that require EIAs under the EIA Law.
 These include: